arcana-lab/noelleGym/README.md

-# NOELLE artifact evaluation for CGO 2022 for CGO 2022
+# NOELLE artifact evaluation for CGO 2022

 This repository includes the evaluation materials for the NOELLE CGO 2022 paper: "NOELLE Offers Empowering LLVM Extensions".